ValorLin/include-tag/README.md

 # include-tag
 How to deal with the common header and footer in your batch of html files?
-It was a question, but now use the &lt;include> tag in html file, it wasn't a question anymore.
+It used to be a question, but use the &lt;include> tag in html file, it wasn't a question anymore.
 # How to use
 ## Develop
 Use includeTag.browser.js for develop